Student Handbooks

 Applied Music Policies and Procedures

-The policies of the Departments Schools of Music, Theatre and Worship Leadership establish only minimum levels of Applied Music directives.
+The policies of the Departments of Music, Theatre and Worship Leadership establish only minimum levels of Applied Music directives.
 To meet the individual needs, interests, and the special capabilities of each student, instructors may establish individual policies, which exceed these levels.

 Applied Music Credit and Practice Requirements